 - Must be typed, standard font, 12 pt., if printed must be on standard white printer pape, unbound (binder clip or rubber bands prefered)

 - Manuscript should be paginated consecutively with a table of contents and acknowledgements page (a list of publications in which stories or sections of the manuscript have appeared).

 - Must be accompanied by a $28 submission fee

 Multiple submissions are permitted if submitted separately, each with a submission fee.
-Once submitted, manuscripts cannot be altered.
+Once submitted, electronic manuscripts can only be edited before February 15.
 Winner will be given the opportunity to make changes before publication.
 Simultaneous submissions to other publishers are permitted, but please notify us immediately if manuscript is accepted elsewhere.

 Follow the link above to our online submission manager.
 There you will be prompted to complete all the required fields of this submission period.
 Please do not include your name anywhere on the manuscript.
 We do read our submissions blind.

 - Manuscripts must be postmarked between and including January 1 and February 15.